Informo/specs/content/trust-management/trust-authority.md

 the list of its public signature verification keys and the list of all of the sources and trust authorities it trusts.
 This list **must** include, for each trusted source and TA, a signature generated from one of the TA's public keys.
-This signature **must** be generated from the source's Matrix event content using the [Canonical JSON method](/information-distribution/signature/#signing-json-data).
+This signature **must** be generated from the source's Matrix event content as described in the [Signature section](/information-distribution/signature/#signing-json-data).

 A TA's registration **must** associate each signature with the identifier of the trusted source or TA, and with the signing algorithm used to generate it